alexovidiupopa/Computer-Systems-Architecture/README.md

 # Computer-Systems-Architecture
-Laboratory Homeworks for the CSA course.
+Laboratory Homeworks,Practic and the practical examination for the CSA course.